 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-Unfortunately, their selection of Bai Mudan is severely lacking; they have a few pretty good values, i.e. average teas for very low prices, but I have yet to find a good quality option on their site.
-Your best bet is this 2 lb bag of White Peony from Coffee Bean Direct.
+Unfortunately, their selection of Bai Mudan is severely lacking; they have a few pretty good values, i.e. average teas for very low prices, but only one good one.
+That is the White Peony from Golden Moon.
 It’s not the greatest quality, but it’s decent and you can’t beat the price.

 If you’re looking for a lower priced option, Art of Tea has an Organic White Peony that’s quite a bit cheaper.
 Naturally, the quality is also a bit lower, but overall, this tea is a great value.